 Your employer also can make contributions outside of a matching program.
 For instance, the company might contribute a percentage of your overall salary regardless of how much you elect to pay in or a percentage of its annual profit.
 You have less control over these contributions, but they add to your total and count toward the limit.

 Catch-up contributions: are you eligible?

-If you’re age 50 or over, you’re eligible to make “catch-up contributions,” which means you can electively defer an additional $6,000 per year without incurring any tax penalties.
+If you’re age 50 or over at the end of the calendar year, you’re eligible to make “catch-up contributions,” which means you can electively defer an additional $6,500 per year without incurring any tax penalties.